vincentbernat/eudyptula-boot/README.md

 on AUFS/overlayfs and 9P to build the root filesystem from the running system.

+Unfortunately, a change in overlayfs in Linux 4.2 prevents its use with 9P (change `4bacc9`).
+It seems a bug difficult to fix.

 [Eudyptula]: http://en.wikipedia.org/wiki/Eudyptula
 [challenge for the Linux kernel]: http://eudyptula-challenge.org/